jcheminform/covid-editorial/editorial.i.md

 pre-existing pipelines to prioritize compounds as potential candidates.
-As noted earlier, we have decided that other venues would be more suitable to applications of such standard pipelines .In addition, given the urgency of the situation we felt that computational predictions without some form of experimental verification would not be very useful.
+As noted earlier, we have decided that other venues would be more suitable to applications of such standard pipelines, In addition, given the urgency of the situation we felt that computational predictions without some form of experimental verification would not be very useful.

+## How does cheminformatics contribute to virus research

 Even though we have decided to not focus on COVID-19 publications, we believe that it is important to consider how cheminformatics can contribute to studies of pandemic diseases.
-This editorial addresses this question.
-We first identify the major research questions around the COVID-19 pandemic where cheminformatics can contribute.
-Second, we identify how the field of cheminformatics should continue to become more open to be more prepared for the next viral outbreak, hoping we can contribute to mitigation efforts to prevent it from becoming a pandemic.

-## How does cheminformatics contribute to virus research

-...
+This editorial attempts to highlight some features of the field that will enable researchers to make use of chemical information in an efficient and rapid manner to address future diseases.

+Scientifically, there are numerous areas where cheminformatics plays a role in anti-viral research, such as in virtual screening and optimizing chemical structures.
+While we won't assume that a given topical area will be more or less relevant for future research, we believe that principles and processes (and their associated infrastructure) within the cheminformatics can enable rapid and robust research when the need arises.

 ## Better prepared with more open cheminformatics

+While it is evident that Open Science and Open Data have enabled a plethora of studies on various aspects of COVID-19, ensuring that future efforts can build on current research will require broad acceptance (and adherence) to community standards.
+This requires clear articulation of the relevant standards (e.g., file formats) as well as best practices.
+It is not much use if standards are defined, yet researchers do not employ them.
+In our view, funders and journals can play a critical role in ensuring that standards and best practices are adhered to.

-### Chemical information
+### Annotated literature

+While not really a standard, the chemical literature can benefit from annotation.
+The most obvious first step is to ensure that are molecules referred to in a manuscript is associated with a SMILES or InChI string.
+Ideally, structure files in some standard format would also be included.
+While it may be onerous to as authors to annotate non-chemical terms using formal vocabularies, this could be a service provided by publishers.
+A combination of chemical identifiers plus publisher-generated annotations would be a powerful way to enhance reuse of published work.

-#### Emergency Access
+### Emergency Access

 Many publishers removed the paywalls to their COVID19-related content.
 We stress this is not Open Science and at best *emergency Open Access*.
 However, collected in the CORD-19 data set,